infopark/scrivito_seo_page_extender/README.md

 <%= render 'seo_page_extender/sitemap_details', obj: @obj %>
 ```

-## In your application layout
+## Extend your application layout

-In your application layout render the partials in the `head` tag:
+In your application layout, render the partials in the `head` tag:

 ```html
 <head>